 Gaze over the unspoiled turquoise waters and pure white sands of Freycinet National Park, overlooked by the pink granite façade and rugged beauty of the Hazards.
 Here a variety of activities are offered, from guided bushwalks, to cycling and bird watching.
 Board your boat and head out along the shoreline of the celebrated Wineglass Bay, blessed with a perfect curve of white sand and frequently named one of the best beaches in the world – and keep an eye out for dolphins and fur seals.

-4* Freycinet Lodge
+Accommodation at 4* Freycinet Lodge

 Discover Port Arthur’s fascinating yet turbulent history as a former convict settlement.
 With more than 60 heritage buildings, some in ruins and some restored, Port Arthur Historic Site covers a large area.
 The dark history of the site is juxtaposed with its gorgeous setting, with green hills on three sides and glittering blue sea on the other creating a picturesque backdrop.
 If you dare, take a spooky lantern-lit ghost tour of the site after dark – explore when the crowds have gone home and listen to the eerie night-time noises, hear ghostly tales and see if you can discover the truth behind the supposed hauntings and mysterious goings on.

-4* Port Arthur Villas
+Accommodation at 4* Port Arthur Villas

 Depart Hobart and return to the UK